abhishek-honey/books/README.md

 Programming

-	21st Century C C Tips from the New School by Ben Klemens Algorithms in C by Robert Sedgewick
+	21st Century C C Tips from the New School by Ben Klemens Algorithms Illuminated (Part 2) Graph Algorithms and Data Structures by Tim Roughgarden Algorithms Illuminated (Part 3) Greedy Algorithms and Dynamic Programming by Tim Roughgarden Algorithms in C by Robert Sedgewick
-	ampl-book
+	Algorithms in Java, Part 5 Graph Algorithms (3rd Edition) by Robert Sedgewick ampl-book
 	Apache Kafka Cookbook
 	Apache Spark in 24 hrs
 	C - n1570
-	CiscoEPNManager 2 2 UserAndAdministratorGuide
+	Charts and graphs for Microsoft Office Excel 2007 by Bill Jelen CiscoEPNManager 2 2 UserAndAdministratorGuide
 	Code Charles petzold NickBostrom
 	Coders at work